-Agnieszka (Aga) Elliott, is a Signature Member of the Artists for Conservation and a nationally and internationally recognized wildlife artist.
-Self-educated, she was born in Poland, and is now a Colorado resident.
-Her primary medium is oil.
-She draws inspiration from artists like Robert Bateman and Carl Brenders, who not only are naturalists, but who successfully capture wildlife, and their natural environments, through realism.
+Agnieszka (Aga) Elliott is a nationally and internationally recognized wildlife artist, drawing inspiration from artists like Robert Bateman and Carl Brenders, who not only are naturalists, but who successfully capture wildlife, and their natural environments, through realism.

 Aga was involved in Colorado’s proposition 114 to reintroduce gray wolves to Colorado.
 Her donation of an auctioned artwork, “Advocate for Equilibrium”, raised $10,000 for this cause.